Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

 Next up...synthetic progesterone (called progestin) like those found in birth control:

-It literally cancelled out the benefits of estrogen.
+It literally canceled out the benefits of estrogen.

 Ladies...even the NIH knows the difference between bio-identical progesterone and progestins: